ToyBattles/tb-rules/mild_mute_cases.md

 ---
 ### Continuous Slurs Usage
 This must have MULTIPLE evidence of being targeted towards specific players or in multiple occasions publicly.
+Context matters A LOT.
+Always check chatlogs if unsure to retrieve the context and don't rely only on single occasions.

 1. Warning
 2. 1 day mute
 3. 2 day mute